Akaike Station (Aichi): Station layout

 The station has two underground island platforms serving a total of three tracks.
 There are wheelchair-accessible toilets and elevators.
 The station has automated ticket machines, Manaca automated turnstiles and is staffed.

 Platforms

 On both platforms, door 10 is closest to the elevator.

-Adjacent stations

 History

 The Nagoya Subway station opened on 1 October 1978.
 The Meitetsu Toyota Line opened on 29 July 1979, from which date through-running between the two lines commenced.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 30,778 passengers daily.